dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T732: Economic inequality has social and environmental consequences.
+### T732: Widening income inequality and environmental harm result from some corporate actions.

 |Support|
 |---|